orewaGaurav/orewaGaurav/README.md

 <h4>My self Gaurav Kumar 😉</h4>
 <h4>I am currently 19 y.o.😇</h4>
 <h4>You can use a pronoun for me he/him/his😌</h4>
-<h4>Currently pursuing B.tech from <a href="https://www.niet.co.in/">Noida Institute of Engineering and Technology</a>
+<h4>Currently pursuing B.tech in CSE from <a href="https://www.niet.co.in/">Noida Institute of Engineering and Technology</a>
 <h4>Trying to figure out various things🤓</h4>
 <hr>